nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Extensions**

-* 2a.
-The list is empty.
+* 3a.
+The file directory is invalid

+    * 3a1.
+AddressBook shows an error message.

+      Use case resumes at step 2.

+**Use case: Export emails of contacts**

+**MSS**

+1. User requests to list/search persons
+2. AddressBook shows a list of persons
+3. User requests to export the emails of the list
+4. AddressBook exports list of emails to JSON file

     Use case ends.

+**Extensions**

 * 3a.
 The file directory is invalid